sirMerr/JSClass/README.md

 Those are the notes I took in class.
 You're probably better off just reading the PDFs (which I might host back to Markdown *maybe*) since I mostly just took note of small things I wanted to remember or while doing class exercises.
 There are some good notes that include review questions though so look out for that.

+## Cross-Browser Reliability?
+Yup!
+Google might have dropped its support of IE8, BUT WE SURE HAVEN'T!
+To be fair, it's pretty interesting to know how to make certain things cross-browser reliable and I'm happy to have that in my information bank.
+On the other hand, it was oh so slightly annoying.

-*** Some of the content isn't as clean as I'd like it to be right now unfortunately, but it contains solid material and a pretty clear structure. ***
+**Some of the content isn't as clean as I'd like it to be right now unfortunately, but it contains solid material and a pretty clear structure.**